MSc Advanced Computing - Machine Learning, Data Mining and High-Performance ComputingFind a programme

 See international equivalent qualifications on the International Office website.

-Skilled professionals and researchers who are able to apply these technologies to current problems are in high demand in today's job market.
+Skilled professionals and researchers who are able to apply the technologies covered in this programme to current issues are in high demand in today's job market.

 REF 2014 results

 - Computer Science and Informatics: